BChow5/Assignment1/README.md

 ### Setting up Cloud-Init

 Cloud-init will allow you to set up a server with some initial configurations.
-For this guide, the example includes packages in the cloud-init configuration that are some examples of commonly used packages.
+For this guide, the example includes packages in the cloud-init configuration that are some examples of commonly used packages (DigitalOcean, 2022).
 <br>

 1. Copy and run the following code to create your cloud-config.yaml file